The Restructuring Review: Greece

 The banks agreed to extend the credit line of Marinopoulos with an amount up to approximately €55 million and provide a credit line to NewCo up to approximately €352 million.
 Apart from the share capital increase in the NewCo, Sklavenitis SuperMarkets SA and Marinopoulos Bros.
 Holdings SA will also provide interim financing of up to approximately €15 million and €10 million.
 It is noted that all existing employment, leasing and tenancy agreements will be transferred to the new company.
 Moreover, any and all administrative licences, trademarks, permissions of use, inventory, equipment and furniture are transferred to the new company.

 Dias Aquaculture SA and Selonda

-The Company has submitted for ratification to the Multi-Member Court of First Instance of Athens the restructuring agreement with its creditors in order to settle the company's huge debts towards such creditors, avoid the declaration of bankruptcy and ensure its development sustainability.
-For the first time since the implementation of the new Bankruptcy Code, the Court's decision ratifies under certain conditions a restructuring agreement, while at the same time it provides for a haircut of 68 per cent of the company's total debts.
-Furthermore, the Court's decision states that the restructuring agreement and the business plan are realistic and feasible, the financial loss of the creditors would be greater in the event of the bankruptcy's declaration and the restructuring agreement is neither a result of an unlawful behaviour nor violates any jus cogens rules.
+The company has submitted for ratification to the Multi-Member Court of First Instance of Athens the restructuring agreement with its creditors to settle the company's huge debts towards such creditors, avoid the declaration of bankruptcy and ensure its development sustainability.
+For the first time since the implementation of the new Bankruptcy Law, the court's decision ratifies under certain conditions a restructuring agreement, while at the same time it provides for a haircut of 68 per cent of the company's total debts.
+Furthermore, the court's decision states that the restructuring agreement and the business plan are realistic and feasible, the financial loss of the creditors would be greater in the event of the bankruptcy's declaration, and the restructuring agreement neither is a result of unlawful behaviour nor violates any jus cogens rules.

 ii Restructuring techniques used